-This easy-going Georgia couple perfectly illustrate my preferred method of posing for engagement portraits in this photograph.
-I try not to precisely and intricately position the couples I work with down to every tiny and tedious detail, which can result in a stiff and uncomfortable looking portrait.
+This easy-going Georgia couple perfectly illustrates my preferred method of posing for engagement portraits in this photograph.
+I try not to precisely and intricately position the couples I work with down to every tiny and tedious detail, which can be fatiguing for them and can result in a stiff and uncomfortable looking portrait.
 Instead, after finding a suitable spot in good light to shoot, I'll position the couple, then loosely instruct them how and where to sit, stand, or walk, and simply let them be themselves.
 This results in a much more natural image that captures their personalities as individuals and as a couple.

 Location: French Quarter, New Orleans, LA.